ThatsVie/ThatsVie/README.md

 💻 **Software Engineer**

-Hi, I’m Vie (/vi/).
 I’m passionate about building web experiences that are accessible, inclusive, and impactful.
 With a background as a licensed massage therapist, I bring a unique attention to detail and care to every project, focusing on creating user-centered designs that foster connection.
 Currently, I’m focused on expanding my expertise in backend development and database integration.
 I also leverage AI tools like ChatGPT to brainstorm ideas, streamline workflows, and create detailed README.md files with a focus on usage and testing.
 My goal is to create technology that not only functions smoothly but also leaves a positive, lasting impact.

 ---